Use optimized shaders for mobile

 Use a fewer number of texture sampler in a material

-For mobile platform the general rule of thumb is to use as few textures as possible.
+For mobile platforms, the general rule of thumb is to use as few textures as possible.
 This is because more textures will likely result in more texture fetches, which means more bandwidth that will most certainly affect battery life.
-Also, as these textures need to be saved in memory, it will increase application size considerably.
+Also, as these textures need to be saved in memory, it will increase the application size considerably.

-- Using texture packing will help to reduce number of textures.
+- Using texture packing will help to reduce the number of textures.
 Instead of using individual textures for the roughness/metallic, we can pack them into channels of a single texture.

 An unlit shader is cheaper then lit

-When creating a shader we can decide how the material will react to light.
+When creating a shader, we can decide how the material will react to light.
 Most commonly used in mobile games are either lit or unlit shaders.

-- Use an unlit shading model as much as possible especially if the game is targeting lower end devices.
+- Use an unlit shading model as much as possible, especially if the game is targeting lower-end devices.

-- As it is not affected by light, many calculations are not needed (such as specular, shadow, etc) resulting in cheaper/faster rendering.
+- As it is not affected by light, many calculations are not needed, such as specular, shadow, etc., resulting in cheaper/faster rendering.